1Amankumar6/NoteSave/README.md

 ### Dependencies
 - **@reduxjs/toolkit**: A powerful library for managing application state with Redux.
-- **lucide-react**: Icon set for React that provides various UI icons.
 - **react**: The core React library for building user interfaces.
 - **react-dom**: DOM bindings for React.
 - **react-hot-toast**: Notifications system for React.